DjangoGirls/tutorial/en/django_start_project/README.md

 ```
 (myvenv) ~/djangogirls$ python manage.py runserver 0.0.0.0:8080
 ```
-or this one if you are using Glitch :
+or this one if you are using Glitch:

 {% filename %}Glitch.com terminal{% endfilename %}
 ```